 You also want to keep your closet and cabinets well-ventilated.
 As we mentioned, humidity is the moth’s best friend.
 Hence, ensure proper air circulation and keep your room temperature cool as often as possible.

 You may also consider replacing your old hangers with new cedar hangers.
-Cedar is an excellent moth repellent.
+Cedar is an excellent insect repellent.
 If you still want to use traditional hangers, throw in a few pieces of cedar chips inside your closet.

 Also, you can use other herbs such as cloves, thyme, lavender, rosemary, and bay leaves as alternatives.
 These are also natural moth repellents.